 We want companies to report reviews for the right reasons and in the right way.
 Here’s a step-by-step guide to reporting reviews that violate our guidelines via your Trustpilot business account.

-In many cases, the best option for businesses is to respond to the review by leaving a reply below it.
+In many cases, the best thing to do is reply to the review.
 People appreciate businesses listening to their feedback and following up on complaints.
 In our experience, companies that engage can win over unhappy customers, gain respect from new customers and resolve issues.
 Note also that if reviewers change their opinion about a company, they can update their review to reflect that.

 How to report a service review

-- Click on Service Reviews on the left-hand side and find the review you intend to report.
-Below that review, click on Report.
+- Go to Reviews > Service reviews on the left-hand menu.
+Find the review you intend to report and below that review, click Report.